+'''

-rpm -qa | grep megaraid\sas
+rpm -qa | grep megaraid sas

+'''

-- Find the string that contains the text megaraid\sas, and copy the string.
-The driver name/version associated with megaraid\sas is copied, so that it is easier for you to uninstal the exact version of the driver. - 3.
-Type the following commands and press Enter: - # rpm -e and paste the text string that you have copied.
+2. Find the string that contains the text megaraid sas, and copy the string.

+The driver name/version associated with megaraid\sas is copied, so that it is easier for you to uninstal the exact version of the driver.

-reboot
+- 3. Type the following commands and press Enter: - # rpm -e and paste the text string that you have copied. - # reboot

-Chapter 5: Ubuntu Linux Driver Installation
+Chapter 5: Ubuntu Driver Installation

-This chapter describes how to install the device driver in new Ubuntu Linux systems, and how to update the driver on existing operating systems (OSs).
+This chapter describes how to install and uninstall the device driver on Ubuntu.